R&D developments in 2017: a year in review

 REGNER® is proud to conduct research focused on the medical field in collaboration with Xavier Rosell, Professor at the Department of Electronic Engineering from the Universitat Politècnica de Catalunya (UPC), Barcelona Tech.

 REGNER® received the Reasoned Report accreditation by the Spanish Ministry of Economy, Industry and Competitiveness regarding the design and development of a totally new electronic system intended to augment social inclusion and independence for people with reduced mobility.
-This certification represents a recognition for the nature of the R+D activities.
+This certification represents a recognition for the nature of our R+D activities.

 Implemented for the first time in 2004, this generic measure aims to support enterprises conducting research and development.
 The Spanish tax authority allows eligible research-based companies, who are subject to corporate tax in Spain, to benefit from significant tax break depending on the costs incurred in their projects.

-The main desired result is to develop a new solution for health care users.
+Our goal is to develop a new solution for health care users.
 Both organizations will exchange and offer their knowledge in this field.